Skip to main content

 Flexible working

-Almost all employees with at least 26 weeks' service have the right to request flexible working, which could include flexitime, part-time work or working from home.
-The government has committed to making this a 'day one right'.
+Almost all employees have the right to request flexible working from day one, which could include flexitime, part-time work or working from home.

 You can only turn down a request for flexible working for a limited number of reasons - for example, because it would be too expensive to arrange or because it would harm the business.
 If you do, you must follow the right procedures and give a valid reason.